ipfabric/docs/docs/index.md

 - Intent-Based Networking

-And we demonstrate how Network Assurance, in general, and IP Fabric, specifically, serves as the navigator throughout that journey.
+And we demonstrate how Network Assurance, in general, and IP Fabric, specifically, navigate you throughout that journey.